Orange-OpenSource/wro4j-taglib/README.md

 ### Maven configuration
 The best way to use wro4j at buildtime is the following.

+This configuration doesn't generate correct URLs in CSS if you use the CSS URL rewriting processor (which you should) and you're deploying wro- generated files using Eclipse WTP.
+However you shouldn't need this because this taglib lets you use the original version of the files anyway.

-We're not sure that this configuration works correctly with the CSS url rewriting processor, see also the comment in the file.
+See also the comment in
+the file.

 ```XML